New Mexico Forest and

 We engage government agencies, academic research

-institutions, land managers, and interested public in the
+institutions, land managers, and the public in the

 areas of forest and watershed management.